Skip to content

 Criterion Requirement

-Cross-check Account holder must match the company name on the company extract exactly
+Cross-check Account holder must match the corporation name on the corporate registry extract exactly

 Additional If the account is held by a different entity: documentary justification of the relationship (subsidiary, management company)